TI-Toolkit/tivars_lib_py/README.md

 #### Flash Files

 Flash files such as apps, OSes, and certificates can be loaded using the `TIFlashHeader` base class or its children.
 A flash file is composed of one to three headers (though usually only one); these are not to be confused with var headers.

 A flash header does _not_ need to be "packaged" into a larger file format like an entry in a regular var; see `TIFlashHeader.open` and `TIFlashHeader.save`.
+If you do want to stitch multiple together, though, or need to load a source with multiple headers, use a `TIFlashFile`.

 > [!TIP]
 > Loading flash files into a `TIEntry` probably won't work very well.

+#### Generic Loaders

+All file types are children of the `TIFile` base type, and entries and flash headers are children of the `TIComponent` type.
+Use either of these to load files or portions thereof whose identities are completely unknown to you, and they will be coerced to the correct type.
+Methods such as `TIComponent.get_type` can additionally be used to identify unknown files from partial information, such as a file extension, without delegating to the type handlers.

 ### Models

 All TI-82/83/84 series calcs are represented as `TIModel` objects stored in `tivars.models`.
 Each model contains its name, metadata, and features; use `has` on a `TIFeature` to check that a model has a given a feature.
-Models are also used to determine var file extensions and token sheets.
+Models are also used to determine var file extensions and token sheets (see [Tokenization](#tokenization)).

 ## Documentation